 Ed. note: This article is periodically updated to reflect the current price of most valuable coins.

-Of all the ancient coins, ancient Roman coins are the best buy for many coin collectors, both for investment and to enjoy their beauty and historical richness.
+Among all ancient coins, ancient Roman coins are often considered the most appealing choice for many coin collectors, both as an investment and for their aesthetic beauty and historical significance.

-But what types of Roman coins are best suited to introduce you to this exciting classic world?
+But what types of Roman coins are best suited to introduce you to this captivating classical realm?

-In this article, you will find out the price of the main Roman coins, understand why they are so valued in numismatics and learn how to classify them.
+In this article, you will discover the prices of the primary Roman coins, comprehend why they hold such value in the field of numismatics, and learn how to categorize them.

 JUMP TO SECTION